Efficient Approximation Schemes for Stochastic Probing and Selection-Stopping Problems: EPTAS for .

-At a high level, we prove that for a fixed number of machines $m$ and for a fixed dimension $D$, the \Santa problem admits an efficient polynomial-time approximation scheme with a slight violation of the load constraint~(IV), under a \emph{$\rho$-feasibility} condition.
-To formalize this notion, for $\rho \geq 1$, we say that a binary vector $\mathbf{x}$ forms a $\rho$-feasible solution to~\eqref{eqn:IP_scheduling} when $\mathbf{x}$ is a feasible solution, and moreover, when $\sum_{j \in [n]} \ell_{ijd} x_{ij} \leq \rho$ for every $i \in [m]$ and $d \in {\cal A}_i$.
-With this definition, our main result can be stated as follows.
+\paragraph{Main result.} As formally stated below, we prove that for a fixed number of machines $m$ and for a fixed dimension $D$, the \Santa problem admits an efficient polynomial-time approximation scheme with a slight violation of the load constraint~(IV).